 We traveled to two more microloan groups today.
 We visited the women of Reyna and Mujeres Virtuosas.
 In the beginning of the day, we hiked up a stony pathway to arrive at Reyna.
-We met at Carmen’s home and learned about their various projects.
+We met at a member’s home and learned about their various projects.

 Reyna invested its micro loan into sheep, chickens, a cow, and plants for reforestation.
 While the women do sell some plants at the local market, many are used to reforest the community.
 The only difficult part with this particular project seems to be climate change.